osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Installation/Install OSIsoft Adapter for DNP3 using Docker.md

 ## Create a startup script for the adapter

-1. Using any text editor, create a script similar to the following.
+1. Using any text editor, create a script similar to one of the following.

 	**Note:** The script varies slightly by processor.